Mary Mackey Short Story Prize Category

 MARY MACKEY (Berkeley/Sacramento, CA) Her published works consist of fourteen novels, including The Village of Bones, The Year the Horses Came, and The Widow’s War (San Francisco Chronicle bestseller); and seven books of poetry including Sugar Zone, which won the 2012 PEN Oakland Josephine Miles Award for Literary Excellence.
 Mackey’s books have sold over a million and a half copies and been translated into twelve foreign languages including Japanese, Hebrew, Russian, and Finnish.
 Four times her poetry has been featured on Garrison Keillor’s Writer’s Almanac.
 A screenwriter as well as a novelist and part of the Mackey/DePalma script writing team, she has sold feature scripts to Warner Brothers as well as to various independent film companies.
 She occasionally writes comedy under the pen name Kate Clemens.

-Third Prize: Shizue Seigel of San Francisco, CA for “Aki’s Betrothal”
+First Prize: Jackie Davis Martin of San Francisco, CA for “Tevye, One Afternoon”

 Second Prize: Katharyn Howd Machan of Ithaca, NY for “Gino’s”